USNS Narragansett: Military Sealift Command service (1979–1999)

 In 1990 she assisted in the investigation of another aircraft incident.
 Nine people were killed when the cargo door of United Airlines Flight 811 blew off shortly after the plane took off from Hawaii.
 The door fell into the sea and a search was initiated to find this important piece of evidence.
 Narragansett laid out a grid of eight transponders on the sea bed which were used to chart the movements of a Navy submersible hunting for the door.
 Narragansett also searched the area with an Orion side-scan sonar system which was embarked for this mission.

 The ship accompanied USNS Navajo as she towed ex-New Jersey from Long Beach to the Naval Inactive Ship Maintenance Facility in Bremerton, Washington in April 1991.

 In 1992, Narragansett towed ex-Midway from San Diego, and ex-Missouri from Long Beach to Bremerton, Washington.

 The ship was placed out of service on 18 October 1999, and assigned to the inactive reserve.
 She was struck from the Naval Vessel Register on 5 June 2002, and technically became the property of the U.S. Maritime Administration.
 Narragansett was loaned by her new owner back to the Navy on 2 August 2002.

 Naval Air Weapons Command service (2002–2015)

 The Naval Air Weapons Command leased Narragansett to CSC Corporation, which in turn, subleased the vessel to Donjon Marine Company, Incorporated.
 Donjon Marine was also the lessee of a sister ship, Powhatan.
 The company was responsible for crewing, maintenance, and operations of the ship.
 Narragansett was used to tow ex-Tripoli to various points in the Pacific where she launched missiles as part of the development and testing programs for the THAAD ballistic missile defense program, the Navy's sea-based terminal missile defense program, and the Israeli Arrow missile program.
 During this period, Narragansett and ex-Tripoli were based at Pearl Harbor, Mare Island, and finally Pier 80, San Francisco.

 In March 2015, Narragansett towed ex-Tripoli through the Panama Canal to be stored with the Beaumont Reserve Fleet.

+Since she now operates under the US Navy, she now uses the prefix USS vice USNS.